 Montrose Blueberry festival

-The 40th Annual Blueberry Festival was held Friday and Saturday, August 2 & 3, 2019
+The 41st Annual Blueberry Festival will be held Friday and Saturday, August 7 & 8, 2020

 The annual Blueberry Festival is two days of summer fun for all ages!
 Held on the first Friday and Saturday in August since 1980, the Festival brings thousands of people to scenic Montrose PA to enjoy blueberry everything, from ice cream to pies.
 Admission is free!
 Proceeds benefit the Susquehanna County Historical Society & Free Library Association.